MatthiasNickles/diff-SAT/README.md

 - ASPIF format with a list of parameter atoms and cost function terms appended to the ASPIF part

-Logic programs need to be normalized and grounded into ASPIF format before sending it to delSAT.
+Logic programs need to be normalized and grounded into ASPIF format before sending them to delSAT.
 For this, [Clingo](https://potassco.org/clingo/) can be used as a grounder (observe the required `--trans-ext=all` argument):

     clingo myProbLogicProg.lp --trans-ext=all --pre=aspif > myDelSATInputFile.aspif